soniclavier/bigdata-notebook/_posts/2015-11-15-storm_kafka_part2.markdown

 #### Topology
 A topology is a network of Spouts and Bolts

-1. *Sink-Type-bolt* : will act as a decision making node, by identigfying the message type and sending it to the appropriate bolt for persistence.
+1. *Sink-Type-bolt* : will act as a decision making node, by identifying the message type and sending it to the appropriate bolt for persistence.
 2. *Solr-bolt* : for indexing into SOLR collection
 1. *Hdfs-bolt* : for storing in HDFS
 1. *Mongodb-bolt* : for saving in MongoDB collection